silverstripe/silverstripe-framework/docs/en/05_Contributing/05_Making_A_SilverStripe_Core_Release.md

 branch as soon as possible (if they weren't cherry-picked from it).
 Avoid merging the tagged release into the branch to achieve this, as this will include the release commit, which may pin Composer dependencies to specific versions.

+#### Updating Composer requirements in minor releases

+We keep core modules in lockstep at the minor level - that is, we can release patches (e.g. 4.5.x) for individual modules, but when we perform a minor release (4.x.0), we ship that version of every core module.
+To this end, the Composer dependencies of each module need to be manually adjusted when we perform a minor release - for example, the `cms` module version `4.6.0` must include a minimum requirement of `framework` `^4.6`.
+This ensures that language level requirements (e.g. minimum PHP versions) can be safely centralised in the framework module for surrounding core modules to inherit.
+In short, ensure you commit updates to the Composer requirements of every core module after each minor branch is created, and before you ship the release.

 #### Testing the release